NAME

 SECURITY CONSIDERATIONS

-The security concern around your credentials is not actually the fact that the credentials can be retrieved and viewed - any process that compromises your environment can use the same methods this class does to resolve those credentials.
-Let me repeat that.
-If your environment is compromised then an actor can use all of the methods employed in this module to access your credentials.
+The security concern around your credentials is not that they can be retrieved and viewed - any process that compromises your environment can use the same discovery methods this module does.
+If your environment is compromised, an actor can resolve your credentials the same way this module does.
+The real threat is exfiltration: your credentials escaping your environment through logs, debug output, serialized objects, or core dumps.

 Always take precautions to prevent accidental exfiltration of your credentials.